 Set this variable to 2 for stand-alone units that are not connected to a CCN.
 With this configuration, daylight saving time and holiday determination will be done without broadcasting through the bus.
 This variable can only be changed when using the Touch Pilot display, ComfortVIEWTM software, or Network Service Tool.
 This variable cannot be changed with the Navigator display.
+To configure this option with the Touch Pilot display:

-DISPLAY NAME LINE NO. VALUE Activate Config→BRODEFS 1 Range = 0 to 2 Default = 2
+DISPLAY NAME PATH LINE NO. VALUE Activate Config→BRODEFS 1 Range = 0 to 2 Default = 2